LinearDigressions/MathReformationWebsite/README.md

 # MathReformationWebsite

 ## Overview
-This repository is a Flask web application designed to interface with a MySQL database using SQL-Alchemy.
-This website includes authentication
+This repository is a Python Flask web application designed to interface with a MySQL database using SQL-Alchemy.

+Check out this website (Hosted by PythonAnywhere) at mathreformation.com

 Primary Tools Used:
 * Flask